 A less secure option is simply taking a picture of your CDC card and saving it to your photos.
-To add an extra layer of protection, add your image to your Hidden albums.
+Add your image to your Hidden albums to add an extra layer of protection.

 Though this isn’t ideal, and I wouldn’t recommend this be your only backup, it’s still an excellent option to have a copy of this info if something happens to your physical card.

 A third and slightly more secure option is to scan your card into your Notes app.

 - Open the Notes app and create a new note.

 - Tap the camera button and select Scan Documents.

 - Snap a picture of your CDC card and tap Save.

 - Tap the three dots in the upper right corner and choose Lock.